 If you happen to have a shampoo that makes your hair feel stripped or you bought a regular sulphate shampoo by mistake, you can always soften it by adding some conditioner to it.
 It will still clean your hair, but it will be much more gentle.
 How much you add depends on your preferences and how your hair feels.

-Therefore, if you don’t want to through all your old products away this may be a good intermediate solution, just until you finish your old product stash.
+Therefore, if you don’t want to throw all your old products away this may be a good intermediate solution, just until you finish your old product stash.

 #3| Lack Of Moisture